CarlieHamilton/Carlie-Portfolio/README.md

 #### Header

 The header has a shaky button to go to the main section of the site.
 I wanted to do this to grab people's attention to hopefully want to see more of the website.
+I used an animation that pauses so that your eyes can rest when looking at it.

 #### About

-The about section is an introduction about me, and display my tech stack of technologies that I know and use.
+The about section is an introduction about me, and displays my tech stack of technologies that I know and use.
 In the future as this tech stack grows I intend to divide it more into front and back end technologies.
 In the future I would also expand this section to include a work history, or perhaps create a new section.

 I highlighted some of the text in order to break it up, make it more readable, and to highlight some important parts of the text.